SalinaYu/ASEwhat-happens-when/5-DNSresolution.md

 # DNS Resolution

-_Context: We've determined what MAC address to send our DNS request to (the gateway which will then route it to the local DNS server)._
+_Context: We've determined what MAC address to send our DNS request to (the gateway which will then route the request to the local DNS server)._

 _OSI Layer(s): 7_